 To follow Cathleen’s adventures or get in touch with her you can follow her Facebook page “A Strange Request”.

-Furthermore, Cathleen wrote a book about this epic ride and her experience.
-It tells “the story of one woman’s journey of self-discovery, courage, determination, and encounters with the better side of human nature.”
+Furthermore, Cathleen wrote a book about this epic ride.
+All her experiences and learnings on how to travel an entire country on horseback are in there.
+The book tells “the story of one woman’s journey of self-discovery, courage, determination, and encounters with the better side of human nature.”
 Order your copy right away: “Before Winter Comes: A Journey on Horseback from Scotland to Cornwall”.

 And if you still crave for more input about Long Distance Horse Riding then check out what other adventuresses have to say about this topic.